 - Patients with metal implants such as hip replacements, surgical staples or surgical screws near the area of treatment cannot undergo treatment with Vanquish—neither can people with pacemakers.

 - Some patients experience lumps of firmness beneath the skin, which is a sign of fat necrosis (death).
 These usually dissipate over several weeks.

-» If you would like to receive free expert medical guidance regarding your options for inner thigh shaping, start an online consultation with a plastic surgeon on Zwivel.
+» If you would like to receive free expert medical guidance regarding your options for inner thigh shaping, meet our medical review team.

 The final word on the best noninvasive inner thigh treatment